70 Of 55

 The statement "70 out of 55" is, on its face, mathematically impossible.
 You can't have 70 items when you only started with 55.
 This apparent contradiction arises because the numbers are not being used in their straightforward mathematical sense; instead, they are likely representing a different kind of relationship, almost always involving:

 • Oversubscription or Overenrollment: Imagine a workshop advertised for 55 participants.
-However, due to high demand, 70 people signed up.
+Still, due to high demand, 70 people signed up.
 "70 out of 55" in this instance means 70 applicants for 55 available slots.

 • Growth or Increase: Let's consider a business scenario.
 If a company had 55 customers last year and now has 70, "70 out of 55" signifies an increase in customer base, not a reduction.